MARIAH PROCTOR-TIFFANY

 Picture

-Tracy Chapman Hamilton.
-Leiden: Brill, 2019.
+Moving Women Moving Objects (400-1500) co-edited with Tracy Chapman Hamilton.
+Brill, 2019.

-“Women and the Circulation of Material Culture: Crossing Boundaries and Connecting Spaces” with
+“Women and the Circulation of Material Culture: Crossing Boundaries and Connecting Spaces” with Tracy Chapman Hamilton.
+In Moving Women Moving Objects (400-1500), eds.
+Tracy Chapman Hamilton and Mariah Proctor-Tiffany, 1-12.
+Brill, 2019.

-“Transported as a Rare Object of Distinction: Gift Giving in the Inventory and Testament of Clémence of Hungary” The Journal of Medieval History 41 no. 2 (2015): 208-28.
+“Transported as a Rare Object of Distinction: Gift Giving in the Inventory and Testament of Clémence of Hungary.”
+The Journal of Medieval History 41 no. 2 (2015): 208-28.

 Mariah Proctor-Tiffany, et al., The Object of Ornament: European Design, 1480-1800.
-Brown University class-curated museum exhibit.
 The Rhode Island School of Design Museum, Exhibition Notes 18, Spring 2002.

 Publications and Digital Projects in Progress